 1. Biofertilizer

 A biofertilizer is a natural substance that contains beneficial live microorganisms, which play a crucial role in promoting root growth and improving seed germination.
-These microorganisms enhance soil fertility and help plants absorb essential nutrients more efficiently, leading to healthier and more robust crop development Singh, J.S. et al., (2011).
-Biofertilizers enriched with beneficial microbes help improve phosphate availability, boost crop production, and enhance both the biological activity and chemical composition of the soil Yosefi et al., (2011).
-Using microbial inoculants is an affordable method to enhance crop yields by minimizing the need for chemical fertilizers while improving the soil's ability to absorb nutrients efficiently Noraida et al., (2021).
+These microorganisms enhance soil fertility and help plants absorb essential nutrients more efficiently, leading to healthier and more robust crop development (Singh, J.S. et al., 2011).
+Biofertilizers enriched with beneficial microbes help improve phosphate availability, boost crop production, and enhance both the biological activity and chemical composition of the soil (Yosefi et al., 2011).
+Using microbial inoculants is an affordable method to enhance crop yields by minimizing the need for chemical fertilizers while improving the soil's ability to absorb nutrients efficiently (Noraida et al., 2021).
 The helpful microorganisms in biofertilizers enhance the supply of essential nutrients like nitrogen, phosphorus, and sulphur to plants while also playing a key role in managing the decomposition of organic matter (Venkatashwarlu et al., 2008).
 This process enhances the soil’s ability to retain nutrients, absorb more water, improve soil structure, and safeguard it against harmful effects from heavy metals, pesticides, and extreme pH levels (Chen, J. H. 2006).

 2. Roles of some of the biofertilizers in crop production.